European shares drift lower, Alstom outperforms

 By Tricia Wright

-LONDON, April 30 (Reuters) - European shares lost ground on Wednesday after gaining in the previous session, as tension in Ukraine offset reports of more corporate deal-making.
+LONDON, April 30 (Reuters) - European shares lost ground on Wednesday after sharp gains in the previous session as tensions in Ukraine continued to depress sentiment, though French conglomerate Alstom bucked the weak market trend.

-Investors were reluctant to place big bets before the end of the Federal Reserve's policy meeting.
-The meeting is expected to provide into the scaling back of its stimulus.
+Investors were reluctant to place big bets ahead of the conclusion of the Federal Reserve's policy meeting, which should give insight into the pace of its scaling back of stimulus, against a backdrop of persistent concerns surrounding Ukraine.

 "The Fed meeting should be fairly predictable, and although sanctions against Russia earlier this week were less harsh than expected, (the situation in Ukraine) will continue to be in the back of the minds of investors looking to take long positions," Sanlam Securities head of trading Mark Ward said.

-Some investors remained upbeat, partly on the basis that corporate activity could pick up further.
-The Alstom news was only among the latest in a burst of deal-making and bids seen largely in the healthcare sector.
+While the market dipped on Wednesday, some investors remained upbeat partly on the basis that corporate activity could pick up further, with the Alstom news only among the latest in a burst of deal-making and bids seen largely in the healthcare sector.

-In another example of drugmakers trying to shed non-core assets, France's Sanofi is looking to sell a portfolio of mature drugs that could fetch $7 billion to $8 billion, according to people familiar with the matter.
-Its shares rose 1.3 percent.
+In another example of drugmakers trying to shed non-core assets, Sanofi is looking to sell a portfolio of mature drugs that could fetch between $7 billion and $8 billion, according to people familiar with the matter.
+Its shares rose 1.1 percent.

 Europe bourses in 2014: link.reuters.com/pap87v